 Roosevelt Island Tram

-Normal schedule is every fifteen minutes on the quarter hour, except during rush hours when cabins run every 7 1/2 minutes.
+The normal schedule is every fifteen minutes on the quarter hour, except during rush hours when cabins run every 7 1/2 minutes.
 (See above for temporary changes.)

 RIOC Red Buses